Lovrom8/RSMods/docs/set-and-forget-migration-plan.md

 # Set-and-Forget migration plan

+> **Status: complete.** All slices below have shipped and the WinForms GUI has been removed.
+The Core
+> `SetAndForgetMods` facade this plan produced was subsequently split into injected `CachePsarcService`,
+> `TuningService`, `ProfileToneService`, and `FastLoadService` — see the "Set-and-Forget service split"
+> entry in `docs/avalonia-migration.md`.
+This document is retained for historical context.

 A step-by-step plan for porting the WinForms Set-and-Forget tab (`GUI/UI.SetAndForget.cs`, backed by `GUI/SetAndForgetMods.cs`) to Avalonia, following the same shared-Core pattern used for SoundPacks and Profiles.
 Written as a handoff so a future session can execute it slice by slice.